Overview of Tracking Sources (Advertising Channels)

 Facebook Paid

-Tracking numbers associated with this source will dynamically display to visitors to your website clicking through from a Facebook Ad.
-We recommend using something like utm_source=facebook in the Landing URL field.
+Tracking numbers associated with this source will dynamically display to visitors to your website who click through from a Facebook Ad.
+We recommend using a parameter such as utm_source=facebook in the Landing URL field.

 Google Ads

-Tracking numbers associated with this source will dynamically display to visitors to your website clicking through from a Google Ads ad.
+Tracking numbers associated with this source will dynamically display to website visitors who click through from a Google Ads ad.

-Make sure you have Auto Tagging enabled in your Google Ads account to use this source as we look for a gclid in the landing URLs.
+Make sure Auto Tagging is enabled in your Google Ads account to use this source, as we look for gclid in the landing URLs.

 Google Organic

-Tracking numbers associated with this source will display dynamically to visitors coming from a Google organic search.
-You will be able to see the search queries that each visitor used in the activity reports, found under Reports > Activity Reports > calls by search term.
+Tracking numbers associated with this source will be dynamically displayed to visitors from Google organic search results.
+You can view the search queries each visitor used in the activity reports, available under Reports > Activity Reports > calls by search term.

-Do not place these numbers in your Google My Business Listings.
-If you wish to use a tracking number in your Local Listing, you should instead choose "Google My Business" as the source and then program that tracking number into your Google business profile.
+Do not place these numbers in your Google Business Profile listings.
+If you wish to use a tracking number in your Local Listing, choose "Google Business Profile" as the source, then enter that tracking number in your Google Business Profile.

 Multi-Organic Search

-Tracking numbers will dynamically display to visitors on your site from any of the top organic searches.
+Tracking numbers will dynamically display to visitors on your site for any of the top organic search queries.

 Referral

 Tracking numbers associated with this source will dynamically display to visitors to your website from another website.
 If you are tracking other sources, they will trump this source.
-Referral can be thought of as a catch-all source for referral sources of traffic to your website.
-We would recommend breaking out major referral sources like Google Organic, Google Ads, Bing, etc. separately for data quality purposes.
+Think of Referral as a catch-all category that encompasses various sources that drive traffic to your website.
+We recommend separating primary referral sources, such as Google Organic, Google Ads, and Bing, for data quality.

 Television, Radio, and Print

-Place these tracking numbers in your ads so that visitors can call the number as they see or hear the ads.
-Since they are offsite sources, they are not designed to appear dynamically on your website.
+Include these tracking numbers in your ads so visitors can call them when they see or hear them.
+Since they are offsite sources, they don't appear dynamically on your website.

 Website

 Tracking numbers associated with this source will dynamically display to all visitors to your website-- direct or through another website.
-Calls that come in through this tracking number will be recorded as the source website.
-If you want to have more granularity in calls by source reports, then we would recommend using additional sources as described herein.
+The system records the source website for calls received via this tracking number.
+If you want more granularity in calls-by-source reports, we recommend using additional sources as described herein.

 Twitter

-Tracking numbers associated with this source will dynamically display to visitors coming from Twitter to your site.
+Tracking numbers associated with this source will be dynamically displayed to visitors from Twitter who visit your site.

 Yahoo Local